GeminiDRSoftware/DRAGONS/astrodata/doc/docscripts/source/gen.ADMANUAL_ADConcepts.rst

   type classification criteria, generally by checking key-value pairs in the PHU.
-+ **Astrodata Descriptors**: calculate and return a named piece of high-level metadata for a particular Astrodata Type.
++ **Astrodata Descriptors**: calculate and return a named piece of high-level metadata for a particular Astrodata Type in particular units.
 + **Primitives**: performs a named transformation on a dataset of a particular Astrodata Type.

-The "astrodata_Gemini" package contains these definitions for Gemini datasets separated into two parts of the configuration, one for the basic AstroData related configuration information, and another for Recipe System configuration.
-The first section, in its own subdirectory in the configuration package directory, in Gemini's case is ADCONFIG_Gemini, which defines types, descriptor functions, and other AstroData-related features.
-The second section, in a sibling subdirectory in the configuration package, in Gemini's case is RECIPES_Gemini, which defines configurations and implementations needed by the Recipe System, such as recipes and primitives.
+The "astrodata_Gemini" package contains these definitions for Gemini datasets separated into two parts, one for the basic AstroData related configuration information, and another for Recipe System configuration.
+The first section, in its own subdirectory in the configuration package directory, in Gemini's case is found in the ADCONFIG_Gemini configuration subdirectory.
+Configurations in this subdirectory define types, descriptor functions, and other AstroData- related features.
+The second section, in a sibling subdirectory in the configuration package, in Gemini's case, "RECIPES_Gemini", defines configurations and implementations needed by the Recipe System, such as recipes and primitives.

 Astrodata Type